csv2db/csv2db/README.md

 $ ./csv2db
 ```

-In order for `csv2db` to work you will have to install the appropriate database driver(s).
+In order for `csv2db` to work the appropriate database driver or drivers need to be installed.
+This installation is done automatically when installing `csv2db` as a Python package (`pip install csv2db`).
-The following drivers are being used, all available on [pypi.org](https://pypi.org/):
+The following drivers are being used, and are all available on [pypi.org](https://pypi.org/):

 * Oracle: [oracledb](https://pypi.org/project/oracledb/) version 1.1.1+
 * MySQL: [mysql-connector-python](https://pypi.org/project/mysql-connector-python/) version 8.0.13+